 The Civil Service Visual Network (CSVN) has been set up to support any civil servant who either has, works with, or cares for someone who has a visual impairment, or anyone interested in understanding more about visual impairment.
 The network offers the opportunity for everyone to come together to discuss, share experiences and support each other on all matters relating to visual impairment.

-It engages with people across government including, in particular, the Civil Service Disability Network, with the aim of offering civil servants a forum in which to challenge and have 'your say' in helping us to shape the visual impairment agenda in the Civil Service.
+It engages with people across government including the Civil Service Disability Network (CSDN), government department or agency disability networks and leaders.
+The aim of which is to offer civil servants a forum in which to constructively challenge and have 'your say' in helping us to shape the visual impairment agenda in the Civil Service.

-You can follow the Civil Service Visual Network is on Twitter @CSVisualNetwork.
+You can follow the Civil Service Visual Network on Twitter @CSVisualNetwork.

 To effect change through increasing awareness of visual impairment issues and addressing specific problems for the visual impairment community across the Civil Service.

 - To increase awareness of visual impairment issues across the Civil Service.

 To offer a forum to raise and address specific concerns related to visual impairment.

 - To link with the Civil Service Disability Network (CSDN) and establish a pool of role models to promote the challenges of